 The University of Illinois Library system is largely decentralized into the Main Stacks (over 5 million items!) and several departmental libraries located in the Main Library and across campus.
 Items with a low circulation history but still essential to the collection are housed at the Oak Street Facility.
 If we don't have an item in our collection, you can borrow materials from I-Share, a consortium of 76 libraries across Illinois.
 If you still cannot find what you need, you can request books, articles and other research materials through our Interlibrary Loan and Document Delivery service.

 The Library provides myriad services to help you get your research done.

-- Find a place to study in the Library - There are many places to study in the Library, ranging from very quiet to not-so-quiet.
-If you're looking for a really quiet place, try one of the departmental libraries or the Reading Room.
+- Find a place to study in the Library - There are many places to study in the Library, ranging from very quiet to more casual settings.
+If you're looking for a particularly studious environment, try one of the departmental libraries or the Reading Room.
 If you would like to hang out with the undergraduate students, the first floor of UGL Learning Commons is the place to be (there are quest study rooms on the 2nd floor underground).
 Grainger Engineering Library has group study rooms available on a first come-first serve basis.
 And finally, you can reserve your very own Main Stacks research carrel.

 - Wireless internet - all Library spaces have access to wireless for affiliates and for the public.

 - Technology in the Library - The Library has public computers and printers in every departmental library, digitization services, and computers with advanced software programs (e.g. Adobe Acrobat suite, ArcGIS, Audacity, Grass, Nvivo, R, etc.).
 We also have many Services for Users with Disabilities.

 - Loanable technology - The Library has loads of loanable technology for you to check out including laptops, digital cameras, graphing calculators, flash drives, voice recorders, tablets, adapters, and much more!